 Take care to prorate the total fee between the Schedule E and the rest of your return based on how much time it took.
 Any fees for preparing any part of the return other than Schedule E go on Schedule A as personal tax preparation expense.

-Finally, if you pay any commissions or management fees to a professional realtor group for managing your rental, you may deduct those expenses as well.
+Finally, if you pay any commissions or management fees to a professional realtor group, you may deduct those expenses as well.

 Part 2: Insurance, Cleaning & Maintenance, Repairs